Can I get a developer job without a CS degree? What proof actually convinces in 2026

 Stack-ranked interview tests are a low-ego way to see where you look junior on fundamentals compared to the role you want.

-Then rehearse the human side on mock interviews: your stories should include metrics, partners, and decisions-not only links to repositories.
+Then rehearse the human side on interview practice: your stories should include metrics, partners, and decisions-not only links to repositories.

 Pick one public artifact you can stand behind, and practice explaining it in three minutes with follow-ups.
 That beats ten shallow projects in most screens.